Sponsored by Savant Wealth Management

 Lam also likes to map out “what if” scenarios for her clients to stress-test their plans, such as incorporating long-term care and assessing its impact on their finances.

-If a professional can demonstrate to your spouse that you can afford to spend a certain amount of money on travel each year, then he may feel more comfortable opening up his wallet a bit more.
+If a professional can demonstrate to your spouse that you can afford to spend a certain amount of money on travel each year, then he might feel more comfortable opening his wallet a bit more.

-Another thing you can do, says Lam, is use some of your portfolio income, like interest and dividend payments, to supplement your travel budget.
-If your portfolio is doing well, it gives you that much more leeway to allocate money to different trips.
+Another thing you can do, says Lam, is use some of your portfolio income, such as interest and dividend payments, to supplement your travel budget.
+If your portfolio is doing well, it gives you more leeway to allocate money to different trips.

 Ease into things slowly